smeshko/bmad-hub/_bmad/bmm/workflows/4-implementation/ship/steps/step-01-init.md

 - Configuration loaded and validated successfully
 - All pre-checks executed and passed
-- User confirms deployment plan before proceeding
+- Progress logged to stdout
-- Ship context stored for next step
+- Auto-proceeded to execution step

-### ❌ SYSTEM FAILURE:
+### ❌ CRITICAL FAILURE (Exit 1):

-- Not validating configuration before proceeding
+- Configuration file not found
-- Skipping pre-checks
+- Ship section not configured
-- Proceeding when pre-checks fail
+- Pre-checks failed

-- Executing deployment commands in this step
+### ⚠️ WARNING (Continue):

-- Proceeding without user confirmation
+- Optional configuration missing

 **Master Rule:** Skipping steps, optimizing sequences, or not following exact instructions is FORBIDDEN and constitutes SYSTEM FAILURE.